-Unlike some towns, Apollo Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Apollo Beach are a mix of both white- and blue-collar jobs.
-Overall, Apollo Beach is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Apollo Beach who work in management occupations (15.81%), office and administrative support (13.73%), and sales jobs (13.20%).
+Apollo Beach is a decidedly white-collar town, with fully 85.20% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Apollo Beach is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Apollo Beach who work in sales jobs (14.48%), management occupations (14.19%), and office and administrative support (12.21%).

 Also of interest is that Apollo Beach has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Apollo Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Apollo Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Apollo Beach is a somewhat ethnically-diverse town.
+Apollo Beach is a very ethnically-diverse town.
 The people who call Apollo Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apollo Beach residents report their race to be White, followed by Black or African-American.
 Apollo Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.36% of the town’s residents.
-Important ancestries of people in Apollo Beach include German, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 16.28% of the town’s residents.
+Important ancestries of people in Apollo Beach include German, Irish, English, Italian, and French.

 The most common language spoken in Apollo Beach is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.